-Your PIP coverage and your personal health insurance (as well as Medicare or Medicaid) will expect to be reimbursed for the claims covered for you when you have been paid damage claims by those responsible for the accident.
+Your personal health insurance (as well as Medicare or Medicaid) will expect to be reimbursed for the claims covered for you when you have been paid damage claims by those responsible for the accident.

 As you recover from the accident, you’ll also be proceeding with making your legal demands against those who were negligent and caused the crash.
 When you settle with them, or when you win at trial, then you will receive payment from the at-fault party (or parties) when usually includes a large payment based upon their insurance policy.

 At this point, those insurance companies who provided you with coverage — your group insurance, your personal medical insurance policy, Medicare, or Medicaid, will look to that total damage award like they are creditors.
 In fact, they will have placed medical liens into your court case record if you have filed a lawsuit, just like other creditors do down at the courthouse.